National War Memorial (Canada): Dedication and onward

-Meanwhile, Zehaf-Bibeau returned to his vehicle, a small grey Toyota car, which was parked on the south side of Wellington Street behind the memorial, and drove west along Wellington a short distance to Parliament Hill, where he abandoned his vehicle.
-Past scattering bystanders, he ran through a gate in the fence surrounding the Parliament Hill precinct and carjacked a parliamentary vehicle assigned to ministers of the Crown, which he drove to the Centre Block parliament building.
-RCMP officers on patrol in the precinct witnessed the carjacking and pursued the vehicle to the base of the Peace Tower.

-Zehaf-Bibeau proceeded to the Centre Block and entered the Library of Parliament, where he hid in an alcove near the entrance.
-He was shot and killed by RCMP Constable Curtis Barrett during a gunfight with a group of RCMP officers.

-A photograph of Zehaf-Bibeau was taken by a tourist at the war memorial during the shootings.
-It shows him holding the rifle and wearing a scarf over part of his face, with part of the War Memorial behind him.
-Ottawa police seized the camera and then took their own photograph of the image using a cellphone.
-French-Canadian journalist William Reymond received a copy of the photograph via the Internet, anonymously, apparently a copy of a tweet originating from the Ottawa Police of the cellphone picture.
-Reymond then took a picture of the image as it was displayed on his computer monitor and posted it to Twitter a few hours later after confirming the image.
-The image was re-tweeted by an ISIL sympathizer, leading to erroneous media reports that the image originated from an ISIL Twitter account.

-Cirillo (and Warrant Officer Patrice Vincent) was mentioned by Governor General David Johnston in his speech at the Remembrance Day ceremony of that same year, when the Governor General and Anne, Princess Royal (who brought a message from Queen Elizabeth II), re-dedicated the monument once again.
-A plaque commemorating Corporal Cirillo's service at the War Memorial was dedicated at the site.
+A series of shootings occurred at Parliament Hill and in its vicinity on the morning of 22 October 2014, during which Michael Zehaf-Bibeau fatally shot Corporal Nathan Cirillo, a Canadian soldier who was one of three ceremonial sentries on duty at the National War Memorial that morning.
+Cirillo was mentioned by Governor General David Johnston in his speech during the Remembrance Day ceremony that same year, when the Governor General and Princess Anne, Princess Royal (who brought a message from Queen Elizabeth II), re-dedicated the monument once again.
+A plaque commemorating Cirillo's service at the War Memorial was dedicated at the site.

 Commemoration

 On 15 May 1939, the Post Office Department issued a stamp called National Memorial, designed by Herman Herbert Schwartz based on a picture engraved by Joseph Keller.
 The Royal Canadian Legion also offers lapel pins depicting the monument.

 The original model that was submitted by Vernon March for the war memorial competition is held by the Canadian War Museum, and is exhibited in the museum's Royal Canadian Legion Hall of Honour; a gallery that explores how Canadian conflicts have been commemorated or memorialized throughout history.